OnionIoT/tau-lidar-camera/docs/troubleshooting.rst

 **The Solution:**

-Try switching to a high-quality cable!
+Try switching to a **high-quality cable**!
 If possible, try using a not-super-long USB-C to USB-C cable from a reputable brand.
 Then try running the program again.

+Try to avoid:

+* Long cables
+* USB hubs
+* USB adapters

+Try to use:

+* Shorter cables
+* Direct USB-C to USB-C if possible
+* Cables from reputable brands